Level of Study

 Students gain knowledge about the System Dynamics method and its relation to standard science, operations research, and public and private management.
-They also get to know the basics of dynamics systems (a stock with in- and out-flows, local feedback from stock to own flows, nonlinearities, and major loops with delays) and the use of causal loop diagrams, stock and flow diagrams, table functions, and equations to represent and illustrate cause-and-effect relationships.
-And they obtain knowledge about different ways to analyze and understand development over time (graphical integration, phase diagrams, simulation) as well as about misperceptions and simplified heuristics that people posses and use to manage complex dynamic systems.
+They get to know the basics of dynamics systems (systems consisting of instantaneous and accumulating cause and effect relationships, feedback loops, nonlinearities, and delays) and tools for analysis such as causal loop diagrams, stock and flow diagrams, graphs, equations, and the simulation program Stella Online.
+This program is freely available.
+Students may also buy and use other versions of Stella.
+Students obtain knowledge about different ways to analyze and understand how cause and effect relationships create development over time (graphical integration and simulation).
+Finally, students know about misperceptions and simplified rules of thumb that people use to manage complex dynamic systems.

 Apply knowledge and understanding